Exact two-stage finite-mixture representations for species sampling processes: From infinite to finite

-Thus we recover (\ref{cslice}), which serves as the bridge between the finite representation and the original SSP.
-The conclusion then follows directly from the corresponding argument already established.
-In the slice-sampling formulation, the latent truncation level $K$ corresponds to the index of the last atom ``visible'' for a given slice $u$, and the conditional law $\mathbb{P}(K=k\mid\boldsymbol{w})$ arises naturally from the lengths of the intervals $(\xi_{k+1},\xi_k]$ and the weights $w_1,\dots,w_k$.
+Thus we recover (\ref{cslice}), which serves as the bridge between the finite representation and the original SSP obtained setwise after averaging over $K$.
+In the slice-sampling formulation, the latent truncation level $K$ corresponds to the index of the last atom ``visible'' for a given slice $u$, and the conditional law $\mathbb{P}(K=k\mid\boldsymbol{w}, \boldsymbol{\xi})$ arises from the lengths of the intervals $(\xi_{k+1},\xi_k]$ and the weights $w_1,\dots,w_k$.

-For a given infinite-weights representation of a proper SSP, that is, expression~\eqref{eq:ssp-general} with a fixed law for $\{w_j\}_{j\ge1}$, the theorem shows that \emph{any} strictly decreasing sequence $\{\xi_j\}_{j\ge1}$ in $(0,1)$ with $\xi_j\downarrow 0$ induces a valid finite–mixture representation of the \emph{same} model.
-Different choices of $\{\xi_j\}$ correspond to different ways of randomizing the truncation level $K$ given the weights.
-As in slice–sampling schemes, $\{\xi_j\}$ is often chosen deterministically for simplicity, but random specifications are also possible.
-Within our framework this flexibility arises at the prior level and can be exploited to balance analytic tractability and computational efficiency, without altering the underlying SSP.
+For a fixed SSP specified through its infinite weight sequence $\{w_j\}_{j\ge1}$, the theorem yields a family of exact finite representations indexed by a decreasing sequence $\{\xi_j\}\downarrow0$.
+Different choices of $\{\xi_j\}$ (deterministic or random) simply induce different conditional laws for the latent truncation level $K$ given $w$.
+Such representations can be exploited for computational efficiency or theoretical explorations, without altering the underlying SSP at the setwise level after averaging over $K$.

-To illustrate the construction, we now consider two canonical stick--breaking examples.
-First, we treat a general stick--breaking SSP, which covers Dirichlet stick--breaking (DSBw) processes and many other models.
-Second, we specialize to the geometric stick--breaking process, where the lengths coincide and the finite representation takes a particularly simple form.
-In both cases the finite representation arises from particular choices of the weights and $\{\xi_j\}$, showing how classical models are naturally embedded within our formulation.
+An interesting case arises when we consider a \emph{natural} choice of random $\boldsymbol{\xi}$ derived via the tail mass of the stick-breaking construction.